nedbat/dinghy/README.rst

     - An organization project URL will report on the issues and pull requests in the project.
 Your GitHub token will need the "read:project" scope.

-    - A URL to a repo will report on the issues and pull requests in the repo.
+    - A URL to a repo will report on the issues, pull requests and releases in the repo.

     - A URL to a repo's issues will report on the issues in the repo.

     - A URL to a repo's pull requests will report on the pull requests in the repo.

+    - A URL to a repo's releases will report on the releases in the repo.

     - Any of these URLs can point to a GitHub Enterprise installation instead of https://github.com.